laravel/docs/controllers.md

         }
     }

-You can define a route to this controller method like so:
+Once you have written a controller class and method, you may define a route to the controller method like so:

     use App\Http\Controllers\UserController;